 MK 627.
 Research and Report Writing.
 (3 Credits)

 A critical review of research methods in the business disciplines.
-Subjects discussed include nature and courses of secondary data, primary data collection techniques, research design, sample selection, and/or model building.
+Subjects discussed include nature and sources of secondary data, primary data collection techniques, research design, sample selection, and/or model building.
 Further, students will explore and prepare various accounting, financial, and general business forms, statements, and reports applicable to business research.
-Also listed as AC 627, CIS 627, EC 627, FI 627, and MG 627 but creditable only in field for which registered.
+Also listed as CIS 627, EC 627, FI 627, and MG 627 but creditable only in field for which registered.
+(Offered on sufficient demand).

 MK 630.
 Social Media Marketing.
 (3 Credits)

 This course provides a thorough understanding of social media channels including social networking sites, online communities, forums, blogs. video-sharing sites, etc. Emphasis will be placed on the use of these channels as part of an overall marketing communication strategy.
 Specific topics addressed include targeting online customers through social media channels, effectiveness of social media marketing, and evaluation methods.(Fall).

 This course introduces advanced strategies and methodologies in category management including space planning, promotion and pricing analysis, managing the manufacturer-retailer relationship, and developing collaborative networks among industry channel members.
 The course provides the analytical framework necessary to conduct a category review and make strategic recommendations to both manufacturers and retailers.
 Pre-requisite: MK 620 (Fall)